FUTURE OBSERVATORY Annual Programme

-Delivered by the Design Museum's Future Observatory in partnership with the Arts and Humanities Research Council (AHRC), this residency programme supports design researchers at the start of their careers to spend a year developing a new project in response to a theme.
+This programme for emerging design researchers is hosted at the Design Museum and is co-funded by the Arts and Humanities Research Council (AHRC).
+The residency supports design researchers at the start of their careers to spend a year developing a new research project in response to a theme.

 The Arts and Humanities Research Council (AHRC) funds world-class, independent researchers in a wide range of subjects from history and archaeology to philosophy and languages, design and effectiveness of digital content and the impact of artificial intelligence.